Post Summary: Multiply the Monthly Price Out and the Cost Confusion Clears

 The attorney felt it.
 He’d been making high-stakes decisions his entire career, and three web companies in a row left him unsure of something that should have been simple.
 Not because the information was too complex.
 Because every company framed the same decision differently, and none of them would slow down long enough to walk through it with him.

-That word — with — is the part most prospects have never experienced.
+That word, with, is the part most prospects have never experienced.

 We tell them to put pencil to paper.
 Let’s do the math together.
 We’re not afraid of the math.
 That’s why it’s all over our website.
 If it pencils, great.
 If it doesn’t pencil, then it doesn’t work.
 You look at both options and then you decide.